cybozu-go/etcdpasswd/cmd/etcdpasswd/USAGE.md

 `user update` returns an error if, but not only if:
 - `NAME` is not a managed user's name.
-- at least one of the specified group names is not a valid group name.
+- At least one of the specified group names is not a valid group name.
-- the user is being updated concurrently.
+- The user is being updated concurrently.

 ### `user remove`